 On July 2, 2013, we entered into an agreement (the "Global Master Agreement") with HSBC Holdings plc ("HSBC") to provide global learning services.
 The Global Master Agreement establishes a contractual framework pursuant to which we and certain of our wholly owned subsidiaries have entered into local services agreements with certain members of HSBC's group of companies in respect of countries in which the learning services are to be provided by us.
 The initial term of the Global Master Agreement is three years.
-HSBC has the right to extend the Global Master Agreement for one additional two-year term.
+In January 2016, we announced that HSBC exercised its option to extend the Global Master Agreement for two additional years.

 The Global Master Agreement requires us and our subsidiaries that are parties to local services agreements to identify over \$10 million in total global savings on HSBC's learning expenses, ranging from \$1 million to \$4 million per calendar year over the initial three year term.
 This obligation is applicable only if we and our subsidiaries receive, globally, revenue of at least \$30 million per year for each of the first three contract years.
 We are required to pay HSBC the shortfall, if any, for any calendar year, between the savings realized and the savings guaranteed for that year.
-For 2013 and 2014, we identified savings in excess of the amounts guaranteed for those years.
+For 2013, 2014 and 2015, we identified savings in excess of the amounts guaranteed for those years.

-The Global Master Agreement includes certain transition milestones and minimum service level requirements that we must meet or exceed.
-If we fail to achieve a key transition milestone, then we may be subject to liquidated damages determined on a per diem basis up to a certain amount for each milestone.
+The Global Master Agreement includes certain minimum service level requirements that we must meet or exceed.
 If we fail to meet a given performance standard, HSBC will, in certain circumstances, receive a credit against the charges otherwise due.